Price of Anarchy for Auction Revenue: Introduction

-In the economics literature, a number of papers have explored properties of asymmetric first-price auctions. \citet{K09} shows that understanding the ratios of expected payoffs in equilibrium can be easier than understanding equilibrium and lead to insights about equilibria. \citet{K12a} shows that some properties of distributions can be used to compare revenue of the first price auction to revenue of the second price auction. \citet{L06} and \citet{MR03} establish equilibrium uniqueness in the asymmetric setting with some assumptions on the distributions of agents.
+In the economics literature, \citet{K09} shows that understanding the ratios of expected payoffs in equilibria of asymmetric auctions can lead to insights into equilibrium structure. \citet{K12a} considers properties of distributions on which the revenue of the first price auction exceeds that of the second price auction, and vice versa. \citet{L06} and \citet{MR03} establish equilibrium uniqueness in the asymmetric setting with some assumptions on the distributions of agents.